 Difference between SIP and Mutual Fund

 Mutual funds are gaining a lot of popularity among budding investors.
-One of the primary reasons for this rising popularity is because of the ease with which one can invest in mutual funds.
-Often people confuse investing in mutual funds and investing in SIP.
-We have the following article to help you bury this confusion once and for all.
+One of the primary reasons for this rising popularity is the ease with which one can invest in mutual funds.
+Often people confuse investing in mutual funds with investing in SIP.
+We have the following article to help you bury this confusion once and for all by explaining what is a Mutual Fund and a SIP and finally, throwing light on how these two are different from each other.
 Let us begin.

 What are Mutual funds?